 3. IT Outsourcing

 Synchronize all relevant issue data from your clients into your own environment.
 This allows your IT consultancy teams to organize client cases from their own trusted environments, and prioritize accordingly.
-One effective environment which serves both the IT consultancy and their clients.
+One effective environment which serves both the IT consultancy and its clients.

 4. Migrating to another issue tracker